 William Wesley Patton, Esq., Legal Advisor

 After graduating from UCLA School of Law Professor William Wesley Patton became a California State Public Defender specializing in the representation of juveniles in the California courts of appeal and Supreme Court.
 While teaching at UCLA School of Law, he supervised students in the representation of parties in child abuse litigation in the Los Angeles County Child Dependency Courts.
-From 1984-2016 he taught at Whittier Law School where he served as the founding Director of the Center for Children’s Rights, Associate Dean of Faculty, and Associate Dean of Clinical Programs.
+From 1984-2016 he taught at Whittier Law School where he served as the founding Director of the Center for Children’s Rights, Associate Dean of Faculty, and Associate Dean of Clinical Programs, and now holds the title of Professor of Law Emeritus.
 For the past ten years Professor Patton has also taught Forensic Child and Adolescent Psychiatry, medical ethics and medical policy advocacy at the UCLA David Geffen School of Medicine, Department of Psychiatry.
+He will also be a Lecturer in the USC Gould School of Law.

 Professor Patton has written more than 40 law review articles, book chapters, and books on children, including: